ecrucru/anticrux/README.md

 #### For the gameplay

+- **AntiCrux.options.variant.noValue**

+This option assigns the same value to all the pieces.
+The engine will then only count the pieces on the board and will not try to sacrifice the queen as soon as possible for example.

 - **AntiCrux.options.variant.enPassant**

 Some engines don't accept the rule "[en passant](https://en.wikipedia.org/wiki/En_passant)".
 So to comply with this restriction, you can (de)activate this chess rule.